cncf/tag-security/CONTRIBUTING/README.md

 If you are new to the group, [reviewing pull requests](pull-request-review.md) and commenting on issues is a great way to get involved!

+When creating or reviewing pull requests, please refer to the [writing style guide](writing-style.md) to help maintain consistency across all of our documents.